paskal/blog/content/post/2021/year-of-sre-work-on-bitrix/index.md

 In **March**, I found the dirt-cheap improvement to the render time I was looking for.
 It turned out to be [delaying](https://constantsolutions.dk/2020/06/delay-loading-of-google-analytics-google-tag-manager-script-for-better-pagespeed-score-and-initial-load/) the load of Google Analytics and other JS scripts, which gave the final decrease of end-user DOM load time from 5.2s to 3.0s.
 That way, non-essential JS work is not affecting the initial page render time.

-**June**, malicious robots started visiting the site and behaving as slow real clients so that they could then raise someone's rating in the search engines by acting as engaged humans on their sites.
+**June**, malicious robots started visiting the site and behaving as slow real clients.
+That is done so they appear as humans to monitoring JS scripts and could then raise someone's rating in the search engines by acting as engaged humans on their sites.
 I onboarded Cloudflare anti-DDoS and anti-bot protection only to discover that:

 1. Cloudflare cuts bots as well as provide better loading speed to the customers due to various optimisations for images and static resources they provide;